duckduckgo/privacy-for-safari/README.md

 ***CAUTION** - this is a destructive process.
 Please be comfortable with the contents of `deleteApp.sh` before running it.*

-To competely remove the app and any files it creates:
+To completely remove the app and any files it creates:

 * Disable the extension in Safari's Extension Preferences pane.
 * Run the `./deleteApp.sh` script.